voltace/browser-cookies/README.md

 - No dependencies
 - RFC6265 compliant
 - Cross browser support
-- Unit tests
 - Supports CommonJS (e.g. Browserify)

 ### Browser compatibility
 Cross browser support is verified on real browsers using automated testing:
 [![Sauce Test Status][saucelabs-image]][saucelabs-url]
-Or [run the unit tests][ref-unittests] for your current browser right now.
+Or [run the unit tests][ref-unittests] right now in your current browser.

 ### Installation
 Using NPM